 The day to day running of the Shorebird Centre and its grounds requires a substantial amount of work and the Trust is very grateful to those who are willing to give up their free time to help us out at the Centre.
 A variety of volunteer opportunities are available.
 Have a look below and get in contact with us – your help is always appreciated!

 Our group of volunteer superstars help us out on a regular basis at the Shorebird Centre, and become knowledgeable members of the Shorebird Centre whanau.

 Helping out can be anything from assisting with the shop or school groups, guiding and interpreting for visitors at the bird hides, or helping with gardening or weeding at our native planting sites.

 In an effort to make volunteers feel more comfortable with these tasks, we hold regular training days.
 These cover the basics of running the shop and the Shorebird Centre and may include guided walks from bird and plant experts, help on giving talks to groups, updates on the latest research and bird identification sessions.
 Carpooling may be possible.

 Extended Stay Volunteering

 We sometimes require assistance for longer periods, especially over the peak Spring-Summer season.
-If you are interested in staffing the visitor centre, helping with school groups or being an interpretative guide for a few weeks contact the Centre to discuss options.
-Free accommodation is available in one of the bunkrooms.
-Use of a bicycle will be available.
+If you are interested in staffing the visitor centre, helping with weeding or on the Reserve for a week or more, we can offer free accommodation in one of the bunkrooms and the use of a bicycle.
+Contact the Centre for more details and to discuss options.

 Shorebird Centre Gardeners